Zero-Brazil734/dbcm/README.md

          * %{message.author.id} - The message author's user ID
          * %{message.guild.name} - The guild name
          * ${message.guild.id} - The id of guild
-         * %{cmd.cooldown} - The cooldown of cmd in milliseconds.
+         * %{cmd.cooldown} - The cooldown of cmd in seconds.
 WARNING: That will appear in String type.
         */
         },